tomerk122/NewCode/README.md

 - Active status flag
 - User group information
 - Personal data in the `UserData` class (FirstName, LastName, Email, Phone, CreationDate)
+- We have also in the API Dto (Data Tranfer Object) to validate the input data

 ## Documentation